mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

     abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about

-You can determine various nodes in the hierarchical tree of nodes using a tool like [Ian Coleman's BIP39 Converter](https://iancoleman.io/bip39/), or using the `wallet/xpubkey/` endpoint.
+You can determine various nodes in the hierarchical tree of nodes using a tool like [Ian Coleman's BIP39 Converter](https://iancoleman.io/bip39/), or using the `wallet/xpubkey/` endpoint, above.

 Given the root path for: `m`
 ```bash